BrLopes3/SwiftProject_ConjugationApp/README.md

-ConjugAction - French Verb Conjugator App
+#ConjugAction - French Verbs Conjugation
 Overview
 Welcome to the French Verb Conjugator App project!
 This iOS application is designed to assist users in conjugating French verbs effortlessly.
 The app leverages a Python API to fetch conjugation details for the verbs entered by users.